UoB-COMSM0166/2025-group-7/README.md

 If offered the opportunity to approach this project differently, we would focus on accessibility from the beginning of the UI design implementation.
 We did not look into accessibility and sustainability in detail until we already had a working version of our game.
 This means that allowing for colour customisation, and serving images in modern formats were later additions to our implementation.
 We were able to introduce these ideas later but we have learned the importance of centring accessibility and sustainability from the beginning of the software development process.

 In future, we aim to offer online multiplayer.
-Given the time limitations we were not able to focus on how we could collect user data, allowing them to login and save their progress, while being careful of data protection implications.
-With the current scope of our game, this is not currently necessary.
-Therefore, with the implementation of more game playing modes and a more extensive single-player campaign we can consider this further.
+Given the time limitations we were not able to focus the collection of user data, allowing them to login and save their progress, while being careful of data protection implications.
+With the current scope of our game, this is not necessary but with the implementation of more game playing modes and a more extensive single-player campaign we can consider this further.

 This has been a rewarding opportunity to gain practical experience in Software Engineering.
 The team work, communication and Software Development skills we have refined will benefit us for many years to come.